 State Employees Incorporated

 (SEI) is a non-profit organization that sponsors many events including discounts for movies, Happenings Coupons, Rapid Oil Change, Valley Fair, Disneyworld, Renaissance Festival and many others.
-Please see the SEI website.
-To obtain a discount, request an employment verification letter from the Human Resources Office.
+Please see the SEI website for more details.
+If you are interested in purchasing a discount card, contact Human Resources.

 This has been a brief summary of the many benefits available to you as a state employee.
 There may be some differences in benefits for different groups of employees or for part-time employees.
 For more information, contact the providers directly or human resources at Normandale.